mateoholman/MeterTcoDates/README.md

 7. Scaffold the AdminPanel
 8. Create a data file for the JSON data
 9. Install redux, react-redux, redux-promise & redux-devtools-extension
-10. Setup the redux store, middleware, and devtools extension in the App.
+10. Setup the redux store, middleware, and devtools extension in the main App component.
+11.